gjwdyk/BigIP-Lab/VMImport/README.md

 Also replace the `Description` value to something representative.
 When there are multiple users in an AWS account, imported image can quicky lost amongst many other images (in form of SnapShots and AMIs), and `Description` field can help to differentiate one to the other images.

-The `containers.json` file is pretty dynamic and needs to be modified everytime you imported different VM image into AWS i.e. the `containers.json` file is specific per imported image.
+The `containers.json` file is pretty dynamic and needs to be modified everytime you import different VM image into AWS i.e. the `containers.json` file is specific per imported image.